epics-modules/lua/docs/libraries/asyn-library.md

 * **asyn.setDoubleParam** (*portName[, addr], paramName, value*)
 * **asyn.setIntegerParam** (*portName[, addr], paramName, value*)

-{: .highlight }
->   Sets the value of an asyn parameter.
-These work like the asynPortDriver
->   functions of the same name, saving the value in the param list.
+   Sets the value of an asyn parameter.
+These work like the asynPortDriver functions of the same name, saving the value in the param list.

->
->
->   portName    [string] - The registered asyn port name that contains
+   portName    [string] - The registered asyn port name that contains
->                          the parameter you are setting.
+                          the parameter you are setting.

->
->   addr        [number] - The asyn address of the parameter.
+   addr        [number] - The asyn address of the parameter.
 Optional,
->                          default value is 0.
+                          default value is 0.

->
->   paramName   [string] - The name of the parameter to set.
+   paramName   [string] - The name of the parameter to set.

->
->   value       [varies] - The value to set the parameter to.
+   value       [varies] - The value to set the parameter to.
 Type should
->                          match the type of the parameter you are setting.
+                          match the type of the parameter you are setting.

 **asyn.callParamCallbacks** (*portName[, addr, parameter]*)

-{: .highlight }
->   Tells an asyn port to call parameter callbacks on changed values.
+   Tells an asyn port to call parameter callbacks on changed values.

->
->
->   portName    [string] - A registered asyn port name.
+   portName    [string] - A registered asyn port name.

->
->   addr        [number] - The index of the parameter list to do callbacks on.
+   addr        [number] - The index of the parameter list to do callbacks on.
 Optional,
->                          default value is 0.
+                          default value is 0.

->
->   parameter   [string] - A specific parameter to do callbacks on.
+   parameter   [string] - A specific parameter to do callbacks on.
 Optional,
->                          default is to perform callbacks on all values that have
+                          default is to perform callbacks on all values that have been changed.
->                          been changed.

 Reading / Writing Values